skip to main content

 Any spend of CIL funding must fit within the usual powers of the town/parish council and their Powers of Competence.

-Decisions on the expenditure of the 'meaningful proportion' funds are at the town/parish council’s discretion, if it is in accordance with the CIL regulations.
+Decisions on the expenditure of the 'meaningful proportion' funds are at the town/parish council's discretion, if it is in accordance with the CIL Regulations 2010 (as amended).

 To ensure transparency town/parish councils must publish each year by 31 December, in line with regulatory requirements, the previous financial year’s information on: